Systems Epigenetics Group

 The Schulz lab studies epigenetic regulation with a systems biology approach.
 We seek to understand how threshold responses can establish transcriptional switches and epigenetic memory to allow quantitative information processing in mammalian cells.
 We use X-chromosome inactivation as a model to study epigenetic regulation, which is an essential developmental process.
 We operate on the interphase of biology, bioinformatics, physics and mathematics in a highly collaborative way to solve fundamental problems in gene regulation, by combining microscopy, single-cell genomics and genome engineering with mathematical modeling and computational biology.

-For more information visit the website of the Schulz lab.
+For further information on the lab and the Institute visit the website of the Schulz lab.